devantler/homelab/README.md

 > - Windows: `ipconfig /flushdns`
 > - Linux: `sudo systemd-resolve --flush-caches`

 That is it!
-You should now be able to work on the cluster, and Flux2 will sync any changes you push to the branch, so you can test your changes locally.
+You should now be able to work on the cluster, and Flux2 will sync any changes you push to the branch, so you can test your changes locally before creating a PR with your changes.

 ### Production Setup

-The production cluster is fully managed by Flux2, and should not be modified directly through `kubectl`, `helm`, or similar tools.
+The production cluster is fully managed by Flux2 and GitHub Actions, and it should not be modified directly through `kubectl`, `helm`, or similar tools.

 - The **production** cluster is updated whenever changes are merged to the main branch.

 In case the cluster needs to be recreated or upgraded, you can run the `scripts/bootstrap-production.sh` script.

-## Resources

-- [flux](https://fluxcd.io/flux/): a tool for keeping Kubernetes clusters in sync with sources of configuration (like Git repositories), and automating updates to the configuration when there is new code to deploy.
-  - [flux-kustomize-helm-example](https://github.com/fluxcd/flux2-kustomize-helm-example): an example repository to demonstrate how to use Flux v2 with Kustomize and Helm.
-Should be used as a reference for how to structure the repo.
-  - [flagger](https://fluxcd.io/flagger/): a progressive delivery tool that automates the release process for applications running on Kubernetes.
-  - [post-build-variable-substitution](https://fluxcd.io/flux/components/kustomize/kustomization/#post-build-variable-substitution): a way to template manifests before applying them to the cluster.
-(Should be used over patches, when possible.)
-  - [patches](https://fluxcd.io/flux/components/kustomize/kustomizations/#patches): a way to extend manifests before applying them to the cluster.
-  - [sops](https://fluxcd.io/flux/guides/mozilla-sops/): Mozilla SOPS is a tool to manage secrets using a GitOps workflow, where secrets are encrypted/decrypted using GPG keys, and stored in Git.
-Flux uses a plugin to decrypt the secrets before applying them to the cluster.
-  - [recommendations](https://fluxcd.io/flux/components/kustomize/kustomizations/#working-with-kustomizations): a list of recommendations for working with Flux Kustomizations.
+This script will configure a set of Talos Linux nodes and bootstrap Flux2 to sync the cluster.